 Environmental monitoring and research

-The ocean is source to resources such as food, energy, transport routes and recreation - it is also the home to most living species on Earth and form the base of our existence.
+The ocean is the source to resources such as food, energy, transport routes and recreation - it is also the home to most living species on Earth and form the base of our existence.

 There is no question whether it’s worth taking care of the ocean, it’s only a question of how.

-We believe caring starts with seeing.
 Scientists biggest challenge is getting access to the data they need to tell us something about the conditions of the sea.

-We learned that environmental monitoring may be carried out in many different ways, based on the goal for the research project.
+Environmental monitoring may be carried out in many different ways, based on the goal for the research project.
 It may be mapping of marine litter, monitoring of coral reefs or inspections of a particular area to cover potential changes over a period of time.

 - The size of the Pioneer makes it easy to get closer to the species or object you want to inspect - even in narrow places